 - 6.8 Liquidity problems.

-Ananda Development Public Company Limited undertakes real estate development business, whilst taking responsibilities to all stakeholders comprising shareholders, customers, business and contractual partners, employees as well as society and the environment.
+Ananda Development Public Company Limited operates the real estate development business, whilst taking responsibilities to all stakeholders comprising shareholders, customers, business partners, counterparties, employees as well as society and the environment.
 Every employee is a part of the synergy toward the achievement of the Company’s visions.